Introduction

 └── main.mel

-This project format is the most useful for development, as it is easily manageable with any code editor and fits with versionning systems like Git.
+This project format is the most useful for development, as it is easily manageable with any code editor and fits with versioning systems like Git.

 Standalone File